-The home of Cherokee Indian Chief Ross still stands in Rossville today.
+John Ross resided in this location until the Cherokees' forced removal to Oklahoma in what came to be known as the Trail of Tears.
+The John Ross House, the oldest structure in Northwest Georgia, still stands in Rossville today.
 The restoration of the home began with its dismantling and rebuilding about 150 yards toward Missionary Ridge, still on the original Ross homestead.